Maintaining Your Student Visa Status

 Note that students must complete the transfer process and attend the new school within five (5) months of the semester and/or degree completion in the previous school or the end of the Optional Practical Training (OPT) period.
 However, the transfer process must be initiated within the first 60 days of the program or OPT end date.

-Whenever you change your address, you must provide your new address to VIU within ten (10) days by completing the Student Info Update Form.
-Our current students can report a change of their address to VIU online by visiting the student portal.
+Whenever you change your address, you must provide your new address to FXUA within ten (10) days by completing the Student Info Update Form.
+Our current students can report a change of their address to FXUA online by visiting the student portal.
 The DSO must report the updates to USCIS via SEVIS within 21 days.

 Please remember that your passport must be kept valid at all times.
 For up-to-date information and policy changes, please visit this link, ask for a copy of our F1 Students Handbook, or visit the International Student Services Office.